-Transforming Archives is part of the Heritage Lottery Fund Skills for the Future programme and will provide 37 paid traineeships for people new to the sector over a three year period in England.
+Transforming Archives is part of the Heritage Lottery Fund Skills for the Future programme: it has provided 37 paid traineeships for people new to the sector between 2014 and 2017 in England.
 The year-long traineeships provide an introduction to archives, training and on the job development in specific gap areas:

 - digital preservation

 Trainees are hosted by a range of archive services who are investing time and resources to share their knowledge and expertise in these specialisms more widely.
 Our host partners are:

 - Archives +